Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="center"><img src="imgs/policy-shortcut-disable-failure.png" alt="Use Elasticsearch API" width="300" height="123"></p>

 - :point_right: Before you restart the Admin-Node-Manager process, please open the file:  `<apigateway-install-dir>/apigateway/conf/envSettings.props`  and add the following new environment variable:  `env.API_BUILDER_URL=https://apibuilder4elastic:8443`.
 - :point_right: If you are using [multiple regions](#different-topologiesdomains) you may also configure the appropriate region to restrict the data of the Admin-Node-Manager to the correct regional data.
-E.g.: `REGION=US`.
+E.g.: `env.REGION=US`.
 - :point_right: Please remember to copy the changed Admin-Node-Manager configuration from the Policy-Studio project folder (path on Linux: `/home/<user>/apiprojects/\<project-name\>`) back to the ANM folder (`\<install-dir\>/apigateway/conf/fed`).
 Then restart the ANM.

 If you would like to learn more about the imported policy, please [click here](nodemanager).